Kate Kennedy (writer): Early life and education

 Born in Bristol, Kennedy attended the specialist music school, Wells Cathedral School, where she studied as a cellist.
 In 1996 she commenced studying Music and then English at St Catharine's College, Cambridge.
 Despite a severe arm injury which affected her career as a cellist, in 2000 she was awarded a scholarship to the Royal College of Music where she studied for a postgraduate diploma in advanced performance.
 She then completed a master's degree in twentieth-century literature at King's College London, and freelanced as a baroque cellist in London, helping to found the orchestra Southbank Sinfonia with its founder-conductor Simon Over, before returning to Cambridge in 2005 where she completed a PhD at Clare Hall on the World War I poet and composer Ivor Gurney.

 Career

 Kennedy has lectured in Music and English at Girton College, Cambridge, where she received a Katharine Jex-Blake Research Fellowship as well as a Leverhulme Early Career Fellowship.
 In 2016, she became a member of the English Faculty at Oxford University, where she is the Director of the Oxford Centre for Life-Writing (founded by Hermione Lee in 2011) and Supernumerary Fellow at Wolfson College.

+In 2021, Kennedy published Dweller in Shadows: A Life of Ivor Gurney by Princeton University Press.
+It was shortlisted for the Royal Philharmonic Society Prize and awarded the American Musicological Society Prize in 2024.

 Her 2024 book, Cello: A Journey Through Silence to Sound, tells the story of cellists Amedeo Baldovino (1916–1998), Pál Hermann (1902–1944), Lise Cristiani (1827–1853), and Anita Lasker-Wallfisch (born 1925), and their cellos.
 It was shortlisted for the Royal Philharmonic Society's Storytelling Award 2025.
 The award recognises work that newly or distinctly furthered the understanding of classical music in the UK.

+Kennedy is a regular broadcaster for the BBC, reviewing newly emerging classical music for Record Review on BBC Radio 3 and five-part series for The Essay also on BBC Radio 3.